MR-ant1/TuTattoo-web/README.md

 node ./src/database/seeders/seeder.js
 ```
 With this, we'll adding our data to the Database, so we can check all data in workbrench
-1. Run the server with command:
+10. Run the server with command:
 ``` bash
 npm run dev
 ```
-1. Go to the client an import collection file included in HTTP folder
-2. Now you have all prepared to try the different functions from the API.
-Continue reading to find all instructions about it.
-3. After all this, we will have to run this same commands in the front proyect to install dependencies:
+11. After all this, we will have to run this same commands in the front proyect to install dependencies:
 ``` bash
 npm i
 ```